Aller au contenu principal

-Indonesia: Rollback in the Time of COVID-19 | Land Portal
+Indonesia: Rollback in the Time of COVID-19

-Rollback in the time of COVID-19 - Indonesia country report
+Indonesia: Rollback in the Time of COVID-19

 This paper highlights the ways that the COVID-19 pandemic has affected and disenfranchised indigenous peoples and forest communities in Indonesia.
 The lack of adequate protection of the rights of indigenous peoples and their territories before the pandemic has been made worse by a lack of protection during the pandemic.
 The challenges faced by forest communities during the pandemic show that access to land and natural resources is crucial for the survival of communities whose livelihoods depend on the forest.
 Moreover, evidence from areas where indigenous peoples do have control over their land holds important lessons on how indigenous peoples build resilience when managing their own land and natural resources.